 Nowadays, the problem with a lot of the information that is available online is that most of it is scattered: a little bit here, a little bit there, and more over there.
 It is difficult to get the whole picture.

-This article is about what has worked for my local clients (I’ve been mostly doing national SEO) and an effort to get everything organized in one place.
+This article is about what has worked for my local clients and an effort to get everything organized in one place.

 I’m also going to use this article for readers and prospects, so when I get asked a question about the topic, I can send them here.